Code-Institute-Submissions/valerieniloinsigh31-RPSLS_Javascript_PP2/README.md

 <b>Value that the game provides to its users:</b> An entertaining and engaging game that is sponstaneous in it's selection.
 It is an impartial competitor for the user to play against in the game of 'Rock, Paper, Scissor', as it is user versus computer essentially.
 <b>Description of the deployment procedure:</b> As usual, I created my project on the GITHUB platform, as supported by CI.
 Once the project was fully complete, fully tested and formatted properly, I followed the usual steps to deploy the project.
 Please see the description of the steps as well as screenshots below:

-<h2>Deployment</h2>
-GITHUB:
-Enter GITHUB Pages
-Set the branch to Main
-Make live
-Launch
-Wait
-Check url

-4.2	Insert screenshots of the project features, give a brief description of what each feature does and explain its value to the user.
-List of present features.
-What they do.
-Explain value to user.
-Section of future features.

 <b>Balsamiq wireframes</b>